sf-wdi-gaia/responsive-css/readme.md

 	2. Display JavaScript code on a webpage using the `code` and `pre` tag.

-	3. Create a form that allows a  Login.
+	3. Create the front-end interface for a login form.

 ## Questions